-By 2050, a visit to the Alps may be in vain if you want a memorable ski trip.
-The Alps glacial ice is now melting every year, declining 3 percent annually.
-Because of the lower altitudes, these stunning mountains are suffering from climate change at a faster pace than others.
-It is foreseeable in our lifetimes that the Alps will be without snow.
+By 2050, a visit to the Alps will be wasted if you’re wanting a memorable ski trip.
+The glacial ice is now melting every year, declining 3 percent annually.
+Because of the lower altitudes, these stunning mountains are suffering from warmer temperatures at a faster pace than others.

 5. The Great Barrier Reef, Australia.

 Still one of the greatest places to experience and explore, the Barrier Reef covers over 130,000 sq. miles.
 Unfortunately, the well documented challenges from rising ocean temperatures are fast destroying this wonder, with scientists estimating its utter destruction within the next century.